 Dick Watson found a glass shard of this jar in a bright cobalt blue…now that would something.
 No examples have yet to surface.Jerry McCann

 Compared to a regular Millville Fruit Jar, this jar is much scarcer.
 The improved part is the use of a metal screw band that attaches to the ground glass lip instead of a cast iron clamp to hold the lid on.
-The embossed grapes on the glass lid has “WHITALL’S PATENT JUNE 18TH 1861” encircling the grapes.
+The embossed grapes on the glass lid have “WHITALL’S PATENT JUNE 18TH 1861” encircling the grapes.
 The pint jar is sometimes passed over by collectors, the only exception is the half-pint version which is made from a cut-down pint mold.
-This jar is pictured below.
+This jar is pictured below and is held by the museum.
 See Millville half-pint.

 The company developed several innovations in formulas used to make the glass, and in the manufacturing methods for bottles.
 At first, bottles were cast in metal molds, which left a casting line, and later ceramic and wood casts were developed for flint glass which allowed the glass to be molded without a casting line.
 Glass types included flint glass, blue and green glass, and artistic colored swirls, used for decoration and paperweights often made by the glassworkers during their lunch hour.

-The Millville Glass Works was founded by James Lee and went through several changes of ownership over many years.
-Located in Millville, New Jersey, the glass works was in operation from 1806 through 1938.
-The location was ideal for making glass for a number of reasons such as silica-based sand is plentiful in southern New Jersey, the Maurice River flowing through Millville provided a source of water, and plentiful forests provided energy for industrial processes.
+Millville Glass Works was founded by James Lee and went through several changes of ownership over many years.
+Located in Millville, New Jersey, the glassworks was in operation from 1806 through 1938.
+The location was ideal for making glass for a number of reasons such as silica-based sand is plentiful in southern New Jersey, and the Maurice River flows through Millville providing a source of water.
+There were also plentiful forests that provided energy for industrial processes.

 In 1838, John M. Whitall, a master glassblower, became a partner in the Millville Glass Works.
 He lived in Philadelphia and worked at the company’s Philadelphia headquarters at 128 Race Street.
 The company also operated out of New York at 96 Beekman Street,